mikeyt120/swash_zone_tracing_SAI2020/README.md

 You will be working on just the convolutional neural network part of the diagram.

 **Acknowledgements:**
-* Prof. Tom Baldock - supervisor of the coastal aspects of this project
+* Prof. Tom Baldock - supervisor of the coastal aspects of this project.
 * Assoc.
-Prof. Marcus Gallagher - supervisor of the ML aspects of this project
+Prof. Marcus Gallagher - supervisor of the ML aspects of this project.
-* Dr. Hannah Power - provided many of the timestacks
+* Dr. Hannah Power - created and provided many of the timestacks.
-* Dr. Caio Stringari - provided many of the timestacks.
+* Dr. Caio Stringari - created and provided many of the timestacks.
 Also check out his github repository, it has heaps of cool machine learning applications to coastal engineering problems. https://github.com/caiostringari